CurvSurf/FindSurface-Windows/FindSurface-API-reference-C.md

 ### Specializations of [`findSurface`](#findsurface)

 The following variations are specializations of [`findSurface`](#findsurface) function, which is designed to search for surfaces of particular feature types.
+Refer to [this document](https://github.com/CurvSurf/FindSurface-Windows/blob/master/FindSurface-Tips-C.md#how-to-use-the-specializations-of-findsurface) for the usage of these variations.